 Some of us had the misfortune of growing up with bad teeth.
 Whether you have gap teeth, overcrowding, or crooked teeth, it takes away from your confidence in social and business situations.
 Flashing a bright white smile with perfect teeth sets a fantastic first impression and builds your self-image.

 As an adult, you might want straight, beautiful teeth, but the thought of spending 6 to 8-months in braces isn't appealing.
 Can you imagine the looks from people as they stand there judging you?
-Instead of spending half a year at home waiting for your teeth to straighten, choose Invisalign as your orthodontic solution.
+Instead of spending half a year at home waiting for your teeth to straighten, choose Invisalign or one of the newer invisible teeth straightening options like Byte as your orthodontic solution.

 In Invisalign worth it for Adults?

 Do you want straight, beautiful teeth?
-Then Invisalign is worth the money.
+Then a clear teeth straightening solution like Invisalign is worth the money.
 Some people make the mistake of thinking that Invisalign only works for kids and teens.
 However, the reality is that it's an excellent choice for adults too.

 Invisalign adapts to your lifestyle.
 Orthodontists recommend that you leave your aligner in for at a minimum of 22-hours each day.
 However, you might not feel comfortable wearing your retainer at a social event.
 If that's the case, leaving it out for the evening isn't a train smash.
 All you do is add an extra day onto your treatment.

 Invisalign produces the same results as standard metal braces, but at a fraction of the cost.
-The treatment offers excellent value for money, and you never have to set foot in an orthodontist's office.
+The treatment offers excellent value for money, and you never have to worry about metal in your teeth.